bruvellu/priapulus-profiling/calendar.md

 ### Tuesday 11 February

-- Plot DE expression per profile.
+- ~~Plot DE expression per profile.~~ also organized all the workflow
+- ~~Assembling more and more SRA packages.~~

+### Wednesday 12 February

+- Include Nemertoderma build tree.
 - Study descriptive statistics to get familiar with data.
 - Play with Gene Ontology workflow.

-### Wednesday 12 February

 - Wrap and organize data and results.

 ### Thursday 13 February